AM2R-Modding-Group/AM2R-Modding-Wiki/content/utmt/rooms/creating new rooms/design/_index.md

   - name: initialTiling
     src: "initialTiling.png"
     title: First we start with the tiles the player is meant to interact with.
+  - name: breakablesSetup
+    src: "breakablesSetup.png"
+    title: Note that there are still tiles behind the bomb blocks, set at depth `-111`
+  - name: initialCollision
+    src: "initialCollision.png"
+    title: Our room with added solids and slopes
+  - name: bgInUTMT
+    src: "bgInUTMT.png"
+    title: While you can't see the background in the editor...
+  - name: bgInGame
+    src: "bgInGame.png"
+    title: ...it will show up in game.
+  - name: creationCodeBG
+    src: "creationCodeBG.png"
+    title: The create code for our oBackG
 ---

 TODO: having some more screenshots in here would be nice.
 Also fix some phrasing.